Johnselvakumar (John) Lawrence

 American Society of Agricultural and Biological Engineers (ASABE)

 Dr. Lawrence is a bulk solids handling specialist focusing in the areas of hopper/bin design, material flow properties, material quality and processing, pneumatic conveying and modeling.
-He serves as the research director of KSU Bulk Solids Innovation Center and manages the research, education, training and testing activities of the center.
-Our research interests are powders and bulk solids flow in bins, hoppers, chute and feeders; pneumatic conveying of powders and bulk solids.
-More specifically focus on mass flow, funnel flow, segregation, ratholing and arching problems in bulk solids handling and storage; segregation and non-uniformity problems in blending and mixing.
-Other specialty is bulk flow analysis using Discrete Element Method (DEM) and Computational Fluid Dynamics (CFD).
-We do research on bulk solid flow problems due to change in weather (temperature and relative humidity) in the factory environment.
-We study the moisture sorption characteristics of various powders and bulk solids.
-Research at the innovation center mainly focuses on the process industries of plastics, chemicals, foods and feeds.
+He serves as the research director of Kansas State University Bulk Solids Innovation Center and manages the research, education, training and testing activities of the center.
+His research interests are powders and bulk solids flow in bins, hoppers, chute and feeders; pneumatic conveying of powders and bulk solids.
+More specifically focus on mass flow, funnel flow, segregation, ratholing and arching problems in bulk solids handling and storage; segregation and non-uniformity problems in blending and mixing; Bulk flow analysis using Discrete Element Method (DEM) and Computational Fluid Dynamics (CFD); Bulk solid flow problems due to change in weather (temperature and relative humidity) in the factory environment; Moisture sorption characteristics of various powders and bulk solids.

-Dr. Lawrence is associate editor for the ASABE journals.
+Dr. Lawrence is a member of American Institute of Chemical Engineers (AIChE) and American Society of Agricultural and Biological Engineers (ASABE).
+He is also a member of Particle Technology Forum (PTF), sub-division in AIChE.
+He is associate editor for the ASABE journals.
 He also serves as program chair for the PRS 702 group Crop & Feed Processing & Storage of ASABE.
 He has published many articles and presented his research at several scientific and professional conferences.